scrawlon/CSS-Animation-Blocks/README.md

 }
 ```

-Opening the html file in a browser now, would show an empty page.
+Opening the html file in a browser now would show an empty page, because our elements have '0' opacity.
 Create an Animation Block to apply the _"fade-in"_, _"move-down"_ and _"background-red"_ keyframes to the _"box"_ element.

 ### JavaScript
-In the _"index.js"_ file, import the AnimationBlock code and create a new AnimationBlock:
+In the _"index.js"_ file, import the AnimationBlock library and create a new AnimationBlock:

 ```JavaScript
 import { AnimationBlock } from 'css-animation-blocks');